 The Crossover Trail heads in a westwardly direction undulating slightly as it progresses.
-As you proceed on clear, cold days you'll see"clouds" emanating from the ground (Palo Verde Nuclear Plant) and closer in the foreground you'll start to distinguish a brown, block like building (Estrella Foothills High School).
-To the north you'll have foothills of the Estrella's and to the south there is a large sandy wash.
+As you proceed on clear, cold days you'll see"clouds" emanating from the ground (Palo Verde Nuclear Plant), and closer in the foreground you'll start to distinguish a brown, block-like building (Estrella Foothills High School).
+To the north, you'll have foothills of the Estrella's and to the south, is a large sandy wash.
 The wash is hard to see for most of the trail but the green trees and shrubs that line it will identify its location.
-The trail itself does not change in elevation much, in fact, it only drops about 20 feet in the .9 miles.
-The trail is a dual track that I (seriously) believe was constructed by driving a quad with a steel screen behind it.
+The trail itself does not change in elevation much, in fact, it only drops about 20 feet in the 0.9 miles.
+The trail is a dual-track that I (seriously) believe was constructed by driving a quad with a steel screen behind it.
 The trail is distinct but is still pretty rocky - racked rocks.
 The trail people did do a nice job on the wash crossings.
-There are 5 minor washes that are transversed and all of them have easy entry and exit points.
-At .9 miles the Crossover Trail ends at a "fenced open gate".
+5 minor washes are transversed and all of them have easy entry and exit points.
+At 0.9 miles the Crossover Trail ends at a "fenced open gate".
 There is a pay station here for those who might be accessing the preserve from the Estrella Community.
 The Crossover Trail is currently not signed from this end.
 But as I said earlier I believe it is the only trail that connects the two systems.

-If you turn around at this point and return the way you came you are looking at close to a 12 mile hike.
-If you continue on into the Estrella Mountain Ranch trail system (via the PA trail) realize that it is 2 miles before reaching a TH so you'll want to have a car waiting for you.
-Otherwise it would be a 16 mile in and out.
-As of this writing, there is no loop attached with the Crossover Trail.
+If you turn around at this point and return the way you came you are looking at close to a 12-mile hike.
+If you continue into the Estrella Mountain Ranch trail system (via the PA trail) realize that it is 2 miles before reaching a TH so you'll want to have a car waiting for you.
+Otherwise, it would be a 16 mile in and out.
+As of this writing, there is no loop attached to the Crossover Trail.
 Plus, please realize that the trails west of the preserve MAY be private property.
 The sign at the boundary stated "Estrella Mountain Ranch Private Property" and that "designated trails should only be used for hiking and biking".
 Not sure if trails are open to all or residents only.
 More to come hopefully.